 The impacts of these activities lead to pressures on the hydrographical conditions of the natural coastline and the seabed (D7, D6) leading to the loss of natural habitats.

-There might also be impacts on the water quality as this might release contaminates (in particular from oil and gas abstractions but also from contaminated sediments) (D8).
-This might result in negative environmental impacts such as might accumulate in seafood leading to human health effects, but also leading to chronic toxicity effects in the marine habitats.
-During the modification works also underwater noise might occur (D11) Disturbing cetaceans, moving away from noise.
+These activities might also have negative impacts on the water quality as this might release contaminates (in particular from oil and gas abstractions but also from contaminated sediments) (D8).
+The contaminants might accumulate in seafood leading to human health effects (D9), but also to chronic pollution effects in the marine habitats.
+These activities also cause underwater noise, especially during construction (D11), that might impact cetaceans by disturbing them and changing their natural habitats by, moving away due to the generated noise.

 Extraction of living resources